khushi201me127/os-assignment/Q-2.24/strace log file/README.md

 * int flags is the argument determines whether updates to the mapping are visible to other processes mapping the same region, and whether updates are carried through to the underlying file.
 * Flags can be be of many types out of which a few are MAP_PRIVATE, MAP_FIXED, MAP_ANONYMOUS, MAP_DENYWRITE etc.
 * int fd is the file descriptor
-  >3 in the case of the reading of the "source.txt" file
+  >3 in the case of the reading of the "sample.txt" file
 * The contents of a file mapping, are initialized using length bytes starting at offset offset in the file (or other object) referred to by the file descriptor fd.
   > Offset must be a multiple of the page size